-Some flags have an ancient lineage.
-Born of a time when nationhood was a vague concept, when monarchical acquisition was the big game in town and geographical boundaries seemed a more natural delineation of identity than language, ethnicity, or culture.
+Many flags have an ancient lineage.
+Born of a time when nationhood was a vague concept, when monarchical acquisition was the big game in town.
+Geographical boundaries like mighty rivers and mountain ranges seemed a more natural delineation of identity than language, ethnicity, or culture.
 In some nations the flag morphed in meaning as that nation was tested and its people endured common hardship.
 Over a few centuries it came to mean something deeper.
 And when other people tried to take it away, it finally cemented that people in a common bond and their flag meant more than kingship or dynastic ambition.
 It became much more than that.
 It finally belonged to its people and not their monarch.

 The truth is, it matters very much.
 And it matters that we all understand why it matters very much.

 There’s a pretty fine dance being executed by both sides of the independence debate.
 Identity is everything.
-The unionist cause has to do that difficult thing of persuading us that yes, they are all patriotic Scots, but this must be within the context of the United Kingdom.
-It’s just that they are British first.
-And they will say that the Saltire is their flag too.
+The unionist cause has to do that difficult thing of persuading us that, of course, they are all patriotic Scots, but only within the context of a United Kingdom.
+It’s simply that they are British first.
+They will say that the Saltire is their flag too.
 And so it is.
 To a point…

 It all gets rather tenuous when these claims go silent in the context of the wider ambitions of the United Kingdom, as badged by the Union Jack.
 Take the recent developments in how Scottish industrial and agriculture products are marketed.
 The use of the Union Jack to supplant the Saltire.
 From strawberries to whisky.
 Haggis to salmon.
 No storm of protest there from those with a unionist bent.
 In a global world where your commerce is part of your identity, the erasure of the Saltire should worry us.
 Remember that bit about human achievement I mentioned earlier?
 Well, what we make and grow and trade are all part of Scotland’s achievements.
 Our identification by the rest of the world as a country that produces high quality goods really matters.